pudly/schmopera-hugo/content/articles/atg-boheme.md

 related_companies = ["scene/companies/against-the-grain-theatre.md"]
 related_people = ["scene/people/jonelle-sills.md", "scene/people/marcel-dentremont.md", "scene/people/clarence-frazer.md", "scene/people/joel-ivany.md", "scene/people/giles-tomkins.md", "scene/people/gregory-finney.md", "scene/people/danika-lorn.md"]
 short_description = "For those paying attention, Ivany's libretto only updates details, the kind that are in place to connect character with audience.
-If we were to strip away the hipster scarves and references to manscaping and BMV, we're still left with the original personalities from the libretto by Illica and Giacosa." slug = "atg-boheme" title = "AtG Boheme" youtube_url = ""
+If we were to strip away the hipster scarves and references to manscaping and BMV, we're still left with the original personalities from the libretto by Illica and Giacosa." slug = "the-bohos-come-home-atgs-boheme-is-back-at-the-dive-bar" title = "The Bohos come home: AtG's Bohème is back at the (dive) bar" youtube_url = ""

 +++